 To check whether your model supports BTRFS, see this Synology guide.

-How do I create a BTRFS volume on my Synology Nas?
+How do I create a BTRFS volume on my Synology NAS?
 Open Storage Manager and create a new volume.
 You will be prompted to choose a file system (btrfs or ext4) during the creation process.

-How do I create a EXT4 volume on my Synology Nas?
+How do I create a EXT4 volume on my Synology NAS?
 Open Storage Manager and create a new volume.
 You will be prompted to choose a file system (btrfs or ext4) during the creation process.

 Do I need to configure anything special to take advantage of the data integrity features of Btrfs?
 The metadata mirroring and checksum features are enabled by default on all Btrfs volumes.
 For files, the copy-on-write and checksum features are enabled by default, but can be switched off for best performance.

-Remember, for general use, set it to BTRFS and for web server application set it to EXT4.
+Note: for general use, set it to BTRFS and for web server application set it to EXT4.